newmediaresearch/portal-docker/README.md

 ---------------

 You will first need to obtain a Portal License key.
 You can obtain one from your system integrator.
-Once you have it, please rename it to `key` and place it inside the `portal` directory.
+Once you have it, please rename it to `key` and place it inside the root of the repository.

 Then execute the following: